Associate Professor of Curriculum and Teaching

 - Intensive Study of Teaching Diverse Learners in Social Studies: Methods I & II (SEDC 715/215)

-Sonu, D. (forthcoming).
+Sonu, D. (2014).
 For the Sake of Diplomacy: The Educational (im)Possibility of Teaching Peace by New York City Elementary School Teachers.
-In R. Naqvi & R. Smits (Eds.), Framing Peace: Thinking about and Enacting Curriculum as "Radical Hope."
+In R. Naqvi & R. Smits (Eds.), Framing Peace: Thinking about and Enacting Curriculum as “Radical Hope” (pp. 168-180).
 New York: Peter Lang.